Dr. Rebecca Brent

 I am a Licensed Clinical Psychologist located in Pittsburgh, PA with expertise in evidence-based treatment of perinatal mood and anxiety disorders, birth trauma, infertility, perinatal loss, and parenting.
 I also specialize in treating adults struggling with depressive and anxiety disorders, traumatic experiences, navigating life transitions, and experiencing relationship difficulties.

-In addition to in person session in Pittsburgh, PA, I can provide teletherapy in participating states pursuant to PSYPACT Practice Interjurisdictional Telepsychology (APIT) under the PSYPACT Commission E. Passport Mobility Number 15679 (includes PA, OH, WV and 34 additional states)
+In addition to in person session in Pittsburgh, PA, I can provide teletherapy in participating states pursuant to PSYPACT Practice Interjurisdictional Telepsychology (APIT) under the PSYPACT Commission E. Passport Mobility Number 15679 (includes PA, OH, WV and 37 additional states).

 Approach